 So the important key to your progress in the industry is to have a plan and all the supporting tools to capture the market.
 Here are some ideas to help you.

-- Set some rules to your working day and business activities.
+- Set some rules for your working day and business activities.
 As a priority, you should be prospecting every day, regardless of just how long you have been in the industry.

 - Understand who your client is and where you can find them.
-When you do this is becomes part of your prospecting model
+When you do this it becomes part of your prospecting model and you can use the information to grow your database with correct information.

 - Know what you are a specialist at and have some solid ways to sell that relevance.
 It is very hard to know everything in the industry.
 When you specialize in a property type the whole thing gets a lot easier, and you can build your brand as an expert in your market.